-As last year, the council's overriding challenge continues to be that of ensuring that the council and its partners can identify and meet the needs of the district's citizens, whilst responding to current and future financial constraints.
-It is recognised that this challenge requires ongoing attention to maintain and improve standards of governance in a period of significant organisational change, and continuous review will be necessary in key areas including:
+Once again, the council's overriding challenge continues to be that of ensuring that the council and its partners can identify and meet the needs of the district's citizens, whilst responding to current and future financial constraints.
+The need to reduce services, be more efficient and generate more income is therefore expected to increase and over the coming year, a range of major service reviews will have to be considered.

+It is recognised that this challenge requires ongoing attention to maintain and improve standards of governance and continuous review will be necessary in key areas including:

-- Developing the ways in which the council communicates with local people and enables them to be at the forefront of decision making to inform priorities, whilst raising awareness that due to limited resources, some services may be delivered differently, or not at all; - Shaping services in line with the council's vision, ethos and priorities and developing arrangements to measure and maintain service quality; - Strengthening services through the continuing development of both the workforce itself and of the organisation's leadership and management values and practices, including those relating to financial management.
+- Developing the ways in which the council formulates its plans and priorities, enabling local people to be at the forefront of decision making, whilst raising awareness of the limitations imposed by financial constraints; - Continuing to develop and put into practice the council's vision and ethos as an Ensuring Council; - Strengthening services through the continuing development of both the workforce itself and of the organisation's leadership and management values and practices, including those relating to financial management.